AriFordsham/GHCWiki/type-functions-status.md

   upd :: T a b -> c -> T a c
   ```

   It seems a bit complicated to come up with the most general type.
-THe relevant code is in `TcExpr.tcExpr` in STEP 4 of the `RecordUpd` case.
+The relevant code is in `TcExpr.tcExpr` in STEP 4 of the `RecordUpd` case.
 1. Can we support

   ```wiki